-- 1. After meeting and conferring the President may appoint a faculty member to serve in fixed-term capacity for more than four (4) consecutive years as a replacement for faculty members on leave or temporarily reassigned from teaching duties, or for other reasons that are in the best interest of the university.
+- 1. After meeting and conferring the President may appoint a faculty member to serve in fixed-term capacity for more than four consecutive years as a replacement for faculty members on leave or temporarily reassigned from teaching duties, or for other reasons that are in the best interest of the university.
 This exception includes assignments to teach similar courses for different positions in the department/unit. - 2.
-Where positions are financed from external sources and the financing extends beyond an initial three (3) year period, persons holding such positions will have employment for the subsequent year unless notified by March 15 of the year of employment if the position is being terminated due to budget reductions.
+Where positions are financed from external sources and the financing extends beyond an initial three year period, persons holding such positions will have employment for the subsequent year unless notified by March 15 of the year of employment if the position is being terminated due to budget reductions.
 If a person holding such a position is terminated based on a performance evaluation, notification shall be given no later than the last day of the academic year/ninemonth appointment year, and the following year/nine-month appointment year shall be the terminal appointment. - 3.
 Visiting Professor.
-Nothing in this section shall preclude the Administration from designating a faculty member on a fixed-term appointment as a Visiting Professor.
+Nothing in this section shall preclude the Administration from designating a faculty member on a fixed-term appointment as a Visiting Professor. - 4.
+A faculty member whose duties primarily involve working with students in medical/dental/exercise science clinical settings or supervision of student teachers may have their appointment continued for additional one year appointments up to a maximum of four additional years.
+Following the conclusion of the fiscal year, the Association may request a report identifying all such fixed-term appointments for the preceding year.